 Reimbursement for products supplied and consultations provided will take place in the prescription month of when the claims were submitted.
 For example, claims in March 2022 will be reimbursed alongside the March 2022 prescription month.

-You can read the advanced service specification on the NHS England website.
+You can read the current advanced service specification on the NHS England website.

 Nicotine Replacement Therapy list